flemay/vhs-themes/README.md

 ## Requirements

-- VHS comes with ~350 themes.
+- VHS comes with hundreds of themes.
 Recording and publishing them should be done in less than [6 hours with GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits)
 	- The shorter the better
 - Same remote contents should not be generated and published unless forced
 - Keep the size of the repository consistent over time by